 The minority equity positions in the Company's subsidiaries are referred to as redeemable non-controlling interests ("RNCI").
 The RNCI are considered to be redeemable securities.
-Accordingly, the RNCI is recorded at the greater of (i) the redemption amount or (ii) the amount initially recorded as RNCI at the date of inception of the minority equity position.
-This amount is recorded in the "mezzanine" section of the balance sheet, outside of shareholders' equity.
-Changes in the RNCI amount are recognized immediately as they occur.
 The following table provides a reconciliation of the beginning and ending RNCI amounts:

-2020 2019
+2021 2020

-Balance, January 1 \$ 174,662 \$ 151,585
+Balance, January 1 \$ 193,034 \$ 174,662

-RNCI share of earnings 6,354 7,874
+RNCI share of earnings 7,422 6,354

-RNCI redemption increment 15,977 16,105
+RNCI redemption increment 13,496 15,977

-Distributions paid to RNCI (5,084) (5,725)
+Distributions paid to RNCI (9,241) (5,084)

-Purchases of interests from RNCI, net (20,231) (30,648)
+Purchases of interests from RNCI, net (6,510) (20,231)

-RNCI recognized on business acquisitions 21,293 35,307
+RNCI recognized on business acquisitions 18,986 21,293

-Other 63 164
+Other 1,948 63

-Balance, December 31 \$ 193,034 \$ 174,662
+Balance, December 31 \$ 219,135 \$ 193,034

 The Company has shareholders' agreements in place at each of its non-wholly owned subsidiaries.
 These agreements allow the Company to "call" the non-controlling interest at a price determined with the use of a formula price, which is usually equal to a fixed multiple of average annual net earnings before extraordinary items, income taxes, interest, depreciation, and amortization.
 The agreements also have redemption features which allow the owners of the RNCI to "put" their equity to the Company at the same price subject to certain limitations.
 The formula price is referred to as the redemption amount and may be paid in cash or in Common Shares.
-The redemption amount as of December 31, 2020 was \$188,531 (2019 - \$170,983).
+The redemption amount as of December 31, 2021 was \$215,143 (2020 - \$188,531).
 The redemption amount is lower than that recorded on the balance sheet as the formula price of certain RNCI are lower than the amount initially recorded at the inception of the minority equity position.
-If all put or call options were settled with Common Shares as at December 31, 2020, approximately 1,400,000 such shares would be issued, and would have resulted in an increase of \$0.44 to earnings per share for the year ended December 31, 2020.
+If all put or call options were settled with Common Shares as at December 31, 2021, approximately 1,100,000 such shares would be issued, and would have resulted in an increase of \$0.38 to earnings per share for the year ended December 31, 2021.